Lyme Disease - Overview

 Key Indicators for Medical Consultation

-2. Fever accompanied by lymphadenopathy
+2. Fever with lymphadenopathy

-3. Neurological symptoms (such as headache or dizziness)
+3. Neurological symptoms (e.g., headache, dizziness)

 Frequently Asked Questions